-- EPA is moving forward with the RI/FS and any interim actions. - City of Bremerton is installing a sign at the end of Pennsylvania Avenue prohibiting beach access. - Kitsap Public Health District is facilitating the replacement of signs on shoreline warning people of contamination - Owner will remove or fence the rusted tank at the foot of the bluff within three months. - Owner will remove the submarine ballast tanks in collaboration with EPA and Washington State Department of Natural Resources (DNR). - EPA is facilitating the maintenance of the capped area on the shoreline.
-The cap consists of an absorbent clay mat covered with large rocks.
+- EPA is moving forward with the RI/FS and any interim actions. - Owner is evaluating options to remove the submarine ballast tanks in collaboration with EPA and Washington State Department of Natural Resources (DNR). - Cascade under EPA guidance is preforming periodic inspections and maintenance of the capped area on the shoreline.
 Maintenance is recommended to continue until the extent of contamination is known and a remedy is determined. - EPA is facilitating the removal of waste barrels found on Parcel A.